Cacti/documentation/Standards-Code-Formatting.md

 ### Function Comments

 All functions must be preceded by a comment describing the purpose, argument list, and return type of the function.
-It should be formatted as such:
+It should be formatted as follow:

 ```php
 /**